 Tariff troubles: Volvo opens first U.S. plant in changed economy

-June 21, 2018 by Jeffrey Collins The Associated Press
+By Jeffrey Collins The Associated Press

 Jun.
 20, 2018 – Volvo Cars opened its first plant in the U.S. on Wednesday in a much different trade environment than when it announced its expansion across the Atlantic three years ago.